Genericson/sre/index.md

 SRE is an experimental rendering/graphics engine built on OpenGL.

-The Git repository can be accessed using `git ssh git@sumbeard.net/sre`
+The Git repository can be accessed using `git ssh://git@sumbeard.net/sre`

 <ul>
   {% for post in site.posts %}